Voinea-Radu/MessageBuilder/README.md

 ![Version](https://img.shields.io/badge/Version-3.0.3-red.svg)

 A string manipulation library that allows you to create messages with placeholders.
-Serializes to a string / list using GSON and [FileManager](https://github.com/L1ghtDream/FileManager).
+Serializes to a string / lists uing GSON and [FileManager](https://github.com/L1ghtDream/FileManager).

 ## Use

 ### Maven

 ```xml

 <repositories>
     <repository>
         <id>lightdream-repo</id>